SriDev2516/aws_solution_sa_notes/1-aws-fundamentals/rds.md

     - In AWS there is network cost if data goes from one AZ to another
     - In case of cross AZ replication, additional costs may incur because of network traffic
     - To reduce costs, we could have the read replicas in the same AZ
+- For replication to operate effectively, each read replica should have the same amount of compute and storage resources as the source database instance.
+If you scale the source database instance, also scale the read replicas.

 ## RDS Multi AZ (Disaster Recovery)